cybercongress/go-cyber/docs/upgrade_guide.md

 - Automatically start node

 As soon as there will be more than ~66.66% of voting power at succeded validators chain will continue block production.

+## Manual upgrade

+If something is goes wrong and cosmosd didn't restart with new binary at given time on upgrade you need do this:
+...